Print PDF Français

 WHAT IS FLUCELVAX® QUAD USED FOR?

-FLUCELVAX® QUAD is used in adults and children aged 6 months and older to prevent influenza.
+FLUCELVAX® QUAD is used in adults and children aged 6 months and older to help prevent influenza.

 You cannot catch influenza from the vaccine, as the virus in the vaccine has been killed and split into small non-infectious particles.